ilonachan/mscript/README.md

   - [ ] Define the type system
 - [ ] Create OS components around the interpreter, including file interface
   - [ ] Connect OS components to mscript with external libraries
-- [ ] **FINAL GOAL:** Integrate the interpreter environment into the Godot Engine for use un a game.
+- [ ] **FINAL GOAL:** Integrate the interpreter environment into the Godot Engine for use in a game.

 ## Build Instructions
 It's a `cargo` project, so the usual simplicities apply.
 I've even done the work of compiling the Antlr4 version with a Rust target for you!
 If you do wanna build that yourself, you can look at [rrevenantt/antlr4](https://github.com/rrevenantt/antlr4/tree/rust-target) for some pointers; just make sure to change the submodule reference to the latest commit in branch `v0.3` of [rrevenantt/antlr4rust](https://github.com/rrevenantt/antlr4rust/tree/v0.3), because that's the version this project requires.